 McCreath Laboratories will send trained, experienced technicians to take a represented sample for you.
 Whether in bulk or containers, our technicians have the training, tools and experience to collect a representative sample, ensuring that all subsequent laboratory testing is accurate and reliable.
 With our mobile crushing units, high carbon and charge chrome in lump form can be partially processed on-site per the ISO and ASTM standards, increasing efficiency and reducing the amount of material taken off-site.

-McCreath Laboratories will employ both classical and advanced in-house techniques in the analysis of ferrochrome.
+McCreath Laboratories will employ both classical and advanced in-house techniques in the analysis of ferrochrome to ensure the quality of your materials.
 The techniques have been verified through the use of certified reference materials and some are adopted directly from ASTM or ISO standards.
 A typical ferrochrome analysis would be done as follows:

 |Cr||Titration||Metrohm Titrando||ASTM E363|